 dialogue, the use of scene and/or summary

-Before you began that assignment, we examined the opening pages of “Back Story,” the first chapter of Michael Lewis‘s The Blind Side, which dramatizes the moments in the November 1985 Redskins-Giants football game leading up to the injury that ended quarterback Joe Theismann’s career:
+Before you begin that assignment, we will examine the opening pages of “Back Story,” the first chapter of Michael Lewis‘s The Blind Side, which dramatizes the moments in the November 1985 Redskins-Giants football game leading up to the injury that ended quarterback Joe Theismann’s career:

 “From the snap of the ball to the snap of the first bone is closer to four seconds than to five.
 One Mississippi: The quarterback of the Washington Redskins, Joe Theismann, turns and hands the ball to running back John Riggins.
 He watches Riggins run two steps forward, turn, and flip the ball back to him.
 It’s what most people know as a ‘flea-flicker,’ but the Redskins call it a ‘throw-back special.’
 Two Mississippi: Theismann searches for a receiver but instead sees Harry Carson coming straight at him.
 It’s a running down—the start of the second quarter, first and 10 at midfield, with the score tied 7–7—and the New York Giants’ linebacker has been so completely suckered by the fake that he’s deep in the Redskins’ backfield.
 Carson thinks he’s come to tackle Riggins but Riggins is long gone, so Carson just keeps running, toward Theismann.
 Three Mississippi: Carson now sees that Theismann has the ball.
 Theismann notices Carson coming straight at him, and so he has time to avoid him.
 He steps up and to the side and Carson flies right on by and out of the play.
 The play is now 3.5 seconds old.
 Until this moment it has been defined by what the quarterback can see.
 Now it–and he–is at the mercy of what he can’t see” (15).